Grunticus03/phpGRC/docs/phase-4/PHASE-4-SPEC.md

 - **RBAC disabled behavior:** user–role endpoints return `404` with `{ "ok": false, "code": "RBAC_DISABLED" }`.
 - Evidence default max 25 MB.
 - Avatars canonical size 128 px, WEBP only.
 - Audit retention capped at 2 years.
+Purge clamps to [30, 730] days at runtime.
+- Audit CSV export streams with DB cursor when `core.audit.csv_use_cursor=true`.
 - Exports write artifacts under configured disk/dir.
 - **Queue:** tests force `queue.default=sync`; production may use any Laravel-supported queue.
 - **Setup Wizard:** Only database connection config is written to disk at `core.setup.shared_config_path`.
 All other settings persist in DB.
 Redirect-to-setup behavior outside this spec.